forlond/phpunit-testing-tools/docs/jms_serializer.md

 final protected function createPostDeserializeEvent(TestDeserializationContext $context, object $object): ObjectEvent;
 ```

-For some events, and after the event execution, it is possible to the get the data _result_.
+For some events, and after the subscriber execution, it is possible to the get the data _result_.

 ```php
 final protected function getEventResult(Event $event);
 ```

-#### Example
+**Example**

 ```php
 final class MyTestEvent extends AbstractEventSubscriberTestCase